 Warfarin side effects: Nausea, loss of appetite, stomach, abdominal pain, serious bleeding

 Warfarin FDA warnings: In 2011, the FDA warned that taking warfarin while pregnant could cause fetal harm.
 The agency stated, “Exposure to warfarin during the first trimester of pregnancy caused a pattern of congenital malformations in about 5% of exposed offspring.”

 Prescription required for Warfarin?
 Yes

 Warfarin lawsuit/settlement history: Many patients sued Warfarin’s manufacturer for failing to warn consumers about potential birth defect risks.
 However, since Warfarin is less popular now due to newer blood thinners like Xarelto, suing may be difficult.
-That’s especially true because warfarin has an antidote (patients are dosed with Vitamin K).
+That’s especially true because a warfarin antidote exists (doctors dose patients with Vitamin K).

 Xarelto vs Warfarin: Why Do Doctors Recommend One Over the Other?